Sahilkummar/Calculator/README.md

 Contributions are welcome!
 If you find any issues or want to add new features, feel free to open an issue or submit a pull request.

-Feel free to modify and customize this README file according to your project's specific requirements.